Tip #479: Is “Spaced” Education an Effective Training Approach?

 5. Q & A is typically used to check comprehension- AFTER the learners have actually learned something.

-7. A training program where real learning occurs would start by ensuring learner comprehension and then give them real scenarios to work through (at the very least) so that they could get to analysis and evaluation levels of learning.
+7. A training program where real learning occurs would start by ensuring learner comprehension.Then it would give them real scenarios to work through (at the very least) so that they could get to analysis and evaluation levels of learning.

 8. The answers to many of the questions are very obvious.